 |Shorter College||Private, 2 Year||Little Rock, AR|

-The only HBCU on the west coast of the United States is in California.
-The Charles R. Drew University of Medicine and Science is a private graduate school.
+The only HBCU colleges in California is Charles R. Drew University of Medicine and Science, which is a private graduate school.
 It was started in 1966 because people in the Watts neighborhood of Los Angeles, California, didn’t have enough access to health care.

 |Charles R. Drew University of Medicine and Science||Private, 4 Year||Los Angeles, CA|

-Delaware State University (DSU) is the only historically black college in Delaware.
+Delaware State University (DSU) is the only historically black college in Delaware on the HBCU colleges list.
 DSU is a public land-grant research university known for its diverse student body, which includes people from 41 states and 15 countries.

 |Delaware State University||Public, 4 Year||Dover, DE|